Your cookie preferences

 woman and daughter at home energy heating

-Simply put, a personal projection is a calculation of your future personal energy costs over the next 12 months.
+Simply put, a personal projection is a calculation of your future energy costs over the next 12 months.

 Read more: